leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-27.md

 When an offerer receives an initial answer that indicates that the answerer supports ICE, it can start performing connectivity checks towards the peer candidates that were provided in the answer.

+In certain scenarios when either no candidates were provided in the answer or all the provided candidates were discarded (say, due to unsupported address type or FQDN name resolution failure), the offerer MUST NOT consider this as immediate ICE processing failure but instead MUST wait for the peer reflexive candidates to arrive to carryout the connectivity checks or eventually time out on the connectivity checks (see [draft-holmberg-ice-pac]).

 If the answer does not indicate that the answerer supports ICE, or if the offerer detects an ICE mismatch in the answer, the offerer MUST terminate the usage of ICE.
 The subsequent actions taken by the offerer are implementation dependent and are out of the scope of this specification.

 #### 3.3.4.
 Concluding ICE

 Once the state of each check list is Completed, and if the agent is the controlling agent, it nominates a candidate pair [RFC8445] and checks for each data stream whether the nominated pair matches the default candidate pair.
-If there are one or more data streams with a match, and the peer did not indicate support for the 'ice2' ice-option, the controlling agent MUST generate a subsequent offer (Section 3.4.1), in which the IP address, port and transport in the "c=" and "m=" lines associated with each data stream match the corresponding local information of the nominated pair for that data stream.
+If there are one or more data streams with a match, and the peer did not indicate support for the 'ice2' ice-option, the controlling agent MUST generate a subsequent offer (Section 3.4.1), in which the connection address, port and transport protocol in the "c=" and "m=" lines associated with each data stream match the corresponding local information of the nominated pair for that data stream.

 However, If the support for 'ice2' ice-option is in use, the nominated candidate is noted and sent in the subsequent offer/answer exchange as the default candidate and no updated offer is needed to fix the default candidate.